alphagov/govuk-developer-docs/source/manual/alerts/redis.html.md

 ### Investigation of the problem

-For logs-redis, memory may be exhausted if the Elasticsearch river is not consuming data from redis for some reason.
+For logs-redis, memory may be exhausted if the Elasticsearch river is not consuming data from Redis for some reason.
 In this case, redis will accumulate data up to its memory limit and then stop accepting log data.
 In this condition log data will be lost from the logging pipeline because logship discards data.